jamesclancy/SafeCardGame/README.md

         | Error e -> { gs with NotificationMessages = appendNotificationMessageToListOrCreateList gs.NotificationMessages e }
 ```

-Also, in this branch it was recomended to me that you can zoom cards.
+Also, in this branch, it was recommended to me that you can zoom cards.
 I am attempting to add a model that displays card details to the hand.

 To try this I am trying to add a modal on click for the hand.

-Meanwhile I am noticing I really need to refactor out operators for dutff like :
+Meanwhile, I am noticing I really need to refactor out operators for stuff like :
 ```
     |        |> Result.bind (applyUpdatedPlayerBoardResultToGamesState playerId gs x)
 ```